-Various Postings from many publishers are posted on the Storyhunter platform every day.
+Every day publishers all around the world are posted on the Storyhunter platform.
 We recommend being specific with your title to attract the best applicants.
 Something we find that works very well is being plain in your language, while mentioning what you’re hiring for and where (ex: Looking for a Video Journalist in Madrid, Spain, For a Two-Day Shoot).

 Use the curation tool to your advantage

 We match you with applicants based on the service you select and the location of your Project.
 You also have the ability to limit the audience size of your Posting and increase the overall quality of applicants by sliding the ‘curation tool’ from left to right.
 We recommend selecting Level 1 only in breaking news situations and Level 2 if you’re hiring in a location that may not have that many journalists or filmmakers.

 Be clear about your preferred style